fujs999/official-ptlib/README.md

 * The integration branch is named `staging` instead of `develop`
 * `master` and `develop` branches do exist, but are lost in history somewhere and should be ignored
+* The `trunk` branch is used for changes being pushed to/pulled from the public PTLib repository

 Once we have fully switched to the new Jenkins we should look at cleaning up our branches and agree the model/naming to use.
 For now, we don't want to break the